 Park and Trail Partnership Program grants awarded

-Twenty Friends organizations will receive $450,000 in Park and Trail Partnership Program grants in the program's first year.
-The grants, funded through the Environmental Protection Fund (EPF), will be matched by nearly $242,000 in private and local funding and will support projects to strengthen Friends groups and enhance public access and recreational opportunities at state parks and historic sites across New York.
+Twenty Friends organizations will receive $450,000 in Park and Trail Partnership Program grants in the program's second year.
+The grants, funded through the Environmental Protection Fund (EPF), will be matched by over $200,000 in private and local funding and will support projects to strengthen Friends groups and enhance public access and recreational opportunities at state parks and historic sites across New York.
 See the full press release from Governor Cuomo.

 Below is a list of the awardees by region: